 Specifically, the plaintiff cited several other provisions of O.C.G.A. § 16-11-135 in an effort to show the immunity provision was limited to firearms held in an employee’s personal vehicle rather than those carried in vehicles owned by the employer.
 However, the Court of Appeals noted that the provision cited by the plaintiff explicitly limited the exclusion of employer-provided vehicles from a separate section of § 16-11-135, rather than the immunity provision outlined in § 16-11-135 (e).
 Accordingly, the Court of Appeals ruled that the plain language of § 16-11-135 (e) clearly encompassed the shooting at issue and that the trial court did not err in granting BCI’s motion for summary judgment.

 Even though the court’s ruling only applied to claims against BCI rather than the claims brought against the field-service technician directly, the claims against the corporation were important because many employees are financially unable to satisfy a judgment.
 O.C.G.A. § 16-11-135 is just one of many immunity provisions under Georgia law, and those with a possible negligence claim should always consider finding counsel experienced in the legal nuances of all the possible claims they may have.
-An Atlanta premises liability attorney at Christopher Simon Attorney at Law is prepared to provide assistance with a possible claim.
+An Atlanta slip and fall attorney at Christopher Simon Attorney at Law is prepared to provide assistance with a possible claim.
 Indeed, if you’ve been injured as a result of possible negligence and are curious about the legal options you may have, feel free to contact us to schedule a free case evaluation.